 How to Make a Smooth Transition From Therapist to Coach

-From therapist to coach feature
+update from therapist to coach feature

-Both therapy and coaching can be fulfilling careers on their own, but together, they can be a real superpower for helping clients.
-Expanding your services with coaching may bring you more fulfillment and variety in your day-to-day work and even increase your earning potential.
+Both therapy and coaching can be fulfilling careers on their own.
+But together, they can be a real superpower for helping clients.
+Expanding your services with coaching may bring you more fulfillment and variety in your day-to-day work.

 The Difference Between Offering Therapy and Coaching